- Canary Islands

 Lanzarote is a small island compared to Tenerife or even Fuerteventura, which is located in the close vicinity and is the second largest island in the Canaries.
 Given its relatively small size and flat surface, Lanzarote is the ideal place to drive for visitors who rent a car abroad for the first time.

-Driving in Lanzarote is easy and there's usually no traffic or congestion, expect maybe if you go into Arrecife, where you may find it challenging to navigate through the one way streets and to find a parking space.
+Driving in Lanzarote is easy and there's usually no traffic or congestion, except maybe if you go into Arrecife, where you may find it challenging to navigate through the one-way streets and to find a parking space.

 If you still have time, follow the road from Cueva de los Verdes and go up to Mirador del Rio, where you'll enjoy some spectacular views towards the smaller island of La Graciosa.

 If on the way to the north you've come on the LZ-1 highway, on the way back from Mirador del Rio you can take the alternative route that passes through Haria, a charming village where you can enjoy a few moments of piece and quiet.

 If you leave in the morning you'll probably have time to stop at all of these places and you could have lunch at the restaurant inside Jameos del Agua, to enjoy even more the spectacular settings of this attraction.